cavaunpeu/willwolf.io-source/content/articles/clustering-continued-a-gaucho-on-vacation.md

 Author: Will Wolf
 Slug: clustering-continued-a-gaucho-on-vacation
 Status: published
+Summary: In our [previous post]({filename}clustering-the-airports.md) we chose to cluster South American airports into $k = 3$ distinct groups; moving forward, we'll take a closer look at what this really means.

 In our [previous post](clustering-the-airports.md) we chose to cluster South American airports into $k = 3$ distinct groups.
 Moving forward, we'll take a closer look into what this really means.